 Advantages of Biodiesel Fuel Blends for Home Heating

 "It's exceptionally better.
 It's virtually sulfur-free; it's a very good lubricity additive.
 These systems have fuel pumps.
-It can help extend the life expectancy of the pump," said Paul Nazzaro, President of Advanced Fuel Solutions, and a liaison between the petroleum industry and the National Biodiesel Board.
+It can help extend the life expectancy of the pump," claims Paul Nazzaro, President of Advanced Fuel Solutions, and a liaison between the petroleum industry and the National Biodiesel Board.

 The ASTM quality standard it would need to meet is ASTM Standard 6751, according to Mr. Nazzaro.
 "It's a very high quality standard.
 Could it [100% biodiesel fuel] be used?
 I know people in Maine who use pure biodiesel.
 But it would be a nonconforming fuel under Underwriters Laboratory."

 The fuel blends, however, are pourable even in climates with cold winters.
 In Northeastern citites like Boston and Baltimore, HVAC contractors most often service oil heaters in older homes.
 Even in older systems in cold climates, high quality biodiesel fuel blends will function properly.

 Because I understand how people tick, I want to return to the original issue, which is the cost of biofuel blends.
 Does it cost more than normal heating oil?
 "It's very comparable.
 If today you were just to call around to a few different heating oil suppliers – don't even worry about whether they are supplying ordinary heating oil or biodiesel – if you just call around to 5 or 10 different heating oil suppliers and ask them for their prices for delivery, you'd get various prices that might vary by 5, 10, 15, 20 cents a gallon.
 So I think the costs of getting the biodiesel blends is right in the scatter of just normal heating oil," says Dr. Parnas.